 While further down the coastline, you’ll find Blackpool Pleasure Beach, a legendary amusement park where you could spend all day having fun.
 It’s also home to the largest collection of wooden roller coasters in the United Kingdom: the Big Dipper, Blue Flyer, Grand National and Nickelodeon Streak.
 But from the beach to Sea Life, the Blackpool Zoo to the arcades, this seaside town holds an abundance of attractions.

-With a proper Victorian pier, historic castles and its own “mini-mountain”, Llandudno is more than just a great beach (although it has that too).
+With a proper Victorian pier, historic castles and its own “mini-mountain”, Llandudno is more than just a great beach, it’s an all-round great day out!
 The 12th-century Conwy Castle makes the area feel like a fairytale setting, only helped by taking the historic tramway or Britain’s longest cable car to the summit of Great Orme, where you can watch wild Kashmir goats or play pitch ‘n’ putt golf.
 Elsewhere, the seaside town’s pier is home to fairground rides, while endless shops, bars, restaurants and art galleries fill up the town.

 If you’re a fan of the hit BBC show Gavin & Stacey, this place should already be on your radar.
 So take the two-and-a-half-hour drive to relive all your favourite scenes in this cute seaside setting.
 Of course, you don’t have to be a fan to have fun here.
 There’s something for everyone in the Welsh peninsula of Barry Island.

-Not only does it contains some of the best beaches near Birmingham (like the golden sands of Whitemore Bay or the pebbly cove of Cold Knap), perfect for swimming, fishing, windsurfing, walking, or rockpool diving.
+Not only does it contain some of the best beaches near Birmingham (like the golden sands of Whitemore Bay or the pebbly cove of Cold Knap), perfect for swimming, fishing, windsurfing, walking, or rockpool diving.
 But Barry Island Pleasure Park will get the heart racing with a rollercoaster, log flume, dodgems and a waltzer.
-While there are some gentler rides for smaller children too.
-Elsewhere discover leafy parks and gardens for picnics, as well as plenty of places to eat and drink.
+There are some gentler rides for smaller children, too.
+Elsewhere, discover leafy parks and gardens for picnics, as well as plenty of places to eat and drink.

 A Brummie favourite, Barmouth is one of Snowdonia’s most popular seaside resorts thanks to a big sandy beach.
-Miles of sand means it rarely feels oversubscribed on the beach (although the small town can get busy).
-Boasting beautiful views, donkey rides, and amusement arcades, you will rarely get bored too – and at low tied, walk to Harlech for an equally beautiful seaside town near Birmingham.
+Miles of sand mean it rarely feels oversubscribed on the beach (although the small town can get busy).
+Boasting beautiful views, donkey rides, and amusement arcades, you will rarely get bored.
+And at low tide, walk to Harlech for an equally beautiful seaside town near Birmingham!

 You won’t find the biggest beach in West Kirby (up on the Wirral peninsula, about two hours from Birmingham).
 But you won’t feel left out at the lively coastal town and the West Kirby Marine Lake, with stunning views of the Welsh Hills.
 There are plenty of water activities you can accomplish in the choppy waters, while the quirky streets brim with independent shops, cafes, bars and restaurants.